lorenzo-crippa/Intro_to_R/README.md

 Materials for the 2020 edition (first session)

-Contains slides, R files (class, exercises, and extra), and data to run them
+Folders:

+- "datasets" contains data used by r files

+- "r_files" contains class R code, exercises, solutions to exercises, and an extra R file to introduce ggplot2